KaranKapadia03/INDIAN-STOCK-TRADING-AI/README.md

 └── model_metadata.json
 ```

-These generated files are intentionally excluded from the public Git
+These are generated runtime artifacts and are intentionally excluded
-repository.
+from the public repository.

 ------------------------------------------------------------------------

-# 🔐 Data & Security
+# 🔐 Security

-The repository excludes:
+The repository's `.gitignore` excludes:

 ``` text
 .env